alankent/OrdinaryCartoonMaker/README.md

 shot.
 Long story short, I use Sequences to manage the 3 levels of sequence Timelines, then I drop Animation Tracks and characters directly under the 3rd level of sequence in the scene hierarcy.

+Please note: I do not use Sequence Assets or the other capabilities of the Sequences package with prefab variants etc.

 ## The Ordinary Cartoon Maker Window